fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 ## <a class="anchor" id="arbitrator"></a> How to Use Arbitrator

 If the number of replicas is even, it is impossible to elect a master from a vnode group when half of the vnodes are not working.
 Similarly, when half of the mnodes are not working, the master of the mnode cannot be elected because of the "split brain" problem.
-To solve this problem, TDengine introduced the concept of Arbitrator.
+To solve this problem, DThouse introduced the concept of Arbitrator.
 Arbitrator simulates a vnode or mnode working, but is simply responsible for networking, and does not handle any data insertion or access.
 As long as more than half of the vnodes or mnodes, including the Arbitrator, work, the vnode group or mnode group can normally provide data insertion or query services.
 For example, in the case of 2 replicas, if one node A is offline, but the other node B is normal on and can connect to the Arbitrator, then node B can work normally.

-In a word, under the current version, TDengine recommends configuring Arbitrator in double-replica environment to improve the availability.
+In a word, under the current version, DThouse recommends configuring Arbitrator in double-replica environment to improve the availability.

 The name of the executable for Arbitrator is tarbitrator.
 The executable has almost no requirements for system resources, just need to ensure a network connection, with any Linux server to run it.
 The following briefly describes the steps to install the configuration:

-1. Click [Package Download](https://www.taosdata.com/cn/all-downloads/), and in the TDengine Arbitrator Linux section, select the appropriate version to download and install.
+1. Click [Package Download](https://www.taosdata.com/cn/all-downloads/), and in the DThouse Arbitrator Linux section, select the appropriate version to download and install.
 2. The command line parameter  -p of this application can specify the port number of its service, and the default is 6042.
 3. Modify the configuration file of each taosd instance, and set parameter arbitrator to the End Point corresponding to the tarbitrator in taos.cfg.
 (If this parameter is configured, when the number of replicas is even, the system will automatically connect the configured Arbitrator.
 If the number of replicas is odd, even if the Arbitrator is configured, the system will not establish a connection.)
 4. The Arbitrator configured in the configuration file will appear in the return result of instruction `SHOW DNODES`; the value of the corresponding role column will be "arb".